yogithachinni/code-challenge/README.md

   * total_amount

 ## Directory structure
-This project has a couple of dummy directories in the format expected of your code.
+This project has the following directories, and it is expected that your code will follow the same structure.

 ```
 - README.md